 Vashisht Baths are believed to be 4000 years old and there’s a hot water spring called Vashisht Kund inside the temple, you can take a bath in the hot water springs.

 And started my way towards Jogini falls.

 I passed through the village, forest and my belief that it’s your life don’t ever quit.
 Manali on a budget is going memorable.

 You can refill your water bottle from the river stream as it is drinkable and pour water.
 One can also hike straight up to see the large waterfall and it will be going to take at least 1hr to reach and come down.
-Be careful, especially in winters as it is slippery too.
+Be careful, especially in winter as it is slippery too.

 I asked a local what’s further and he named “Bahang Village” and accompanied him as he is going in the same way.
 This is a picturesque village as I can see the mighty snowcapped mountains in front of me and happy faces around the village.